What Is A WAF? 2024 Guide to Web Application Firewalls

 Top web application security violations per type since 2021

-The Web Application Firewall (WAF) market is evolving rapidly, driven by several key factors and trends:
+In response to these threats, the Web Application Firewall (WAF) market is evolving rapidly, driven by several key trends:

 1. Democratization of AI Tools: The latest advancements in AI and the democratization of generative AI tools have made malicious scripts and injections easily available for any wannabe hacker.
 This has led to a surge in the number of attack attempts and more sophisticated attacks.